National Children's Orchestra of Great Britain: Non-Auditioned Programmes

+Prior to 2026, Orchestral Days were known as Horizon Programme.

 Tours

-The NCO has been on tour, to Italy in 2008 when Lady Susanna Walton (widow of Sir William Walton) invited Main Orchestra to play in the Walton's open-air theatre within the botanical gardens of La Mortella on the island of Ischia.
+The NCO has been on tour, to Italy in 2008 when Lady Susanna Walton (widow of Sir William Walton) invited the Main Orchestra to play in the Walton's open-air theatre within the botanical gardens of La Mortella on the island of Ischia.
 They also played a concert to a packed audience in the Basilica di Santa Maria sopra Minerva in Rome.

 In 2006 Main Orchestra toured to China where they took part in the International Festival of Music in Beijing.
 They performed in the Forbidden City Concert Hall and at the University of Beijing.

 Alumni

 After leaving the NCO many musicians continue to pursue other musical opportunities.
-Typically, close to half of the NYO players have previously been members of the NCO (73 out of 162 in 2025).
+Typically, close to half of the NYO players have previously been members of the NCO (73 out of 162 in the Orchestra of 2025 and 51 out of 158 in the Orchestra of 2026).
 The BBC Young Musician of the Year 2024 competition featured 12 category finalists, 7 of whom had progressed through the NCO.

 Many alumni become professional musicians, some playing for leading orchestras and ensembles.
-As well as those who build successful careers as professional musicians, many other NCO alumni go on to excel in other fields – medicine, law and engineering among others.
+As well as those who build successful careers as professional musicians, many other NCO alumni go on to excel in other fields – medicine, law and engineering, among others.